Haz1q1105/IRIS-EDA/README.md

 5. Created a new feature (flower area) for deeper exploration

 # Output:
-1.Petal length and widht had a strong correlation, which allowed a new feature "flower area" to be made to find the maximum area and minimum area of a flower
+1. Petal length and widht had a strong correlation, which allowed a new feature "flower area" to be made to find the maximum area and minimum area of a flower
-2.certain features do have few outliers in them 3.Visuals, speciallty scatter plot, showed clear distinguishable and classification of flower types
+2. certain features do have few outliers in them
+3. Visuals, speciallty scatter plot, showed clear distinguishable and classification of flower types